-- Plan, manage and monitor their work and that of workers - Check the competence of all their appointees and workers - Train their own employees - Provide information to their workers - Ensure all workers have site inductions and any further information and training needed for the work - Ensure that there are adequate welfare facilities for their workers health: supporting and rehabilitating ill workers and using the workplace as a setting in which to improve health.
+- Plan, manage and monitor their work and that of workers. - Check the competence of all their appointees and workers. - Train their own employees. - Provide information to their workers. - Ensure all workers have site inductions and any further information and training needed for the work. - Ensure that there are adequate welfare facilities for their workers.